Keyboard shortcuts

 HotRing – Hot Key Tracking

-hotring is NoKV’s built-in hot-key tracker.
+hotring is NoKV’s hot-key tracker.
 It samples read/write access frequency per key and exposes the hottest entries to the stats subsystem and CLI.
-The implementation resides in hotring/.
+The implementation lives in hotring/ inside this repository.

 1. Motivation